BenjaminWFox/website-2020/content/published/tech/atomic-design-for-developers.md

 >
 > — Hermes Conrad

 Hermes Conrad would agree that what your app needs is a good, one-hour bureaucratizing.
 Hooray for rules and regulations!
-I'm not normally for bureauracy but as your app starts to grow you should have a way to organize things that provides more granular organization, separation and, importantly, is based on explicit rules and guidelines rather than guesswork or instinct.
+I'm not normally for bureaucracy but as your app starts to grow you should have a way to organize things that provides more granular organization, separation and, importantly, is based on explicit rules and guidelines rather than guesswork or instinct.

 ### My Goal